How to Clean Leather Boots: A Helpful Guide

 - After your boots are clean and dry, we recommend doing one more thing before you get back to walking in style: conditioning.
-Using just a pea-sized amount of leather conditioner and applying it with a rag in a circular motion will ensure your boots last longer and keep them looking their best.
+Using just a pea-sized amount of leather conditioner or leather honey and applying it with a rag in a circular motion will ensure your boots last longer and keep them looking their best.

 Getting Down to the Squeaky-Clean Specifics

 If, rather than a general cleaning, you’re trying to rid your boots of a particular malady, we’ve got you covered there, too.
 Here are a few common leather shoe care conundrums and how to solve them:

 - Working around water damage – Damp cloths are the last thing you need if your boots are already drenched.
 Instead, fill your shoes to the brim with old newspapers, which will absorb the moisture.
 Once dry, clean the boots as you normally would.

 - Saying goodbye to salt – For salt stains acquired from winter wanderings, an equal-part mixture of water and vinegar works wonders.
 Dip a cloth in the concoction, scrub away, and wipe down with a damp cloth.
 You can dry your boots off with a towel, but feel free to let most of the drying happen naturally.